pen-lang/pen/doc/docs/references/language/built-ins.md

 ### `size`

-It calculates a size of a list or a map.
+It calculates a size of a list or map.
 It is generic and you can apply it to any list and map types.

 Its time complexity is O(n) for lists and O(1) for maps.